-Tubio Alfie.
-Hazara datagory and dab datagories for offin continues Category 1: Skin sensitizer A substance is classified as a skin sensitizer (a) if there is evidence in humans that the substance can lead to sensitization by skin contact in a substantial number of persons, or (b) if there are positive results from an appropriate animal test.
+Category 1: Skin sensitizer A substance is classified as a skin sensitizer (a) if there is evidence in humans that the substance can lead to sensitization by skin contact in a substantial number of persons, or (b) if there are positive results from an appropriate animal test.
 Sub-category 1A: Substances showing a high frequency of occurrence in humans and/or a high potency in animals can be presumed to have the potential to produce significant sensitization in humans.
 Severity of reaction may also be considered.
-Sub-category 1B: Substances showing a low to moderate frequency of occurrence in humans and/or a

-Table A.4.2: Hazard category and sub-categories for skin sensitizers low to moderate potency in animals can be presumed to have the potential to produce sensitization in humans.
+Sub-category Substances showing a low to moderate frequency of 1B: occurrence in humans and/or a low to moderate potency in animals can be presumed to have the potential to produce sensitization in humans.
 Severity of reaction may also be considered.